deekob/scratchpad/README.md

   - Enter Function Name - "isPalindrome" - Application Name Field will mirror this -> Next
   - Select Node.js 6.10 and choose the "empty-Nodejs" blueprint -> Next
   - When prompted to add a 'Function trigger' select API Gatway trigger with 'Resource path' /isPalindrome
-  - For this excercise set the security to none ( **Only for the demo purposes** The best practices is to configure a security mechanism for your endpoint )
+  - For this lab set the security to none ( Only for the lab purposes best practice is to configure a security mechanism for your endpoint )
   - Next -> Finish

 So now you will have a Function called isPalindrome that will be executed when the /isPalindrome endpoint is hit.
 The editor will open in the index.js of your function - so lets write some code.

-**Write or paste in the following code block** (replace anything thats already there)
+**Write or paste in the following code block** (replace EVERYTHING thats already there and dont forget to save once your done)

 ```
 exports.handler = (event, context, callback) => {